PYP2205/py-geo-ip/README.md

 # py-geo-ip
 This is a Python Program that can be used for finding the geographic location of an IPv4 and IPv6 address.
+When prompted for an IPv4 or IPv6 address, you will provide an IPv4 or IPv6 address without a subnet prefix.
+Then it will look up the IP address, show you what kind of IP address you provided, and write the information into a .txt file.
+It will endlessly prompt you for an IP address untill you press CTRL + C or CTRL + V.